MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/payments/adyen-support.md

 ---
-title: Troubleshoot Dynamics 365 Payment Connector for Adyen issues
+title: Troubleshoot issues with Dynamics 365 Payment Connector for Adyen
-description: This article provides troubleshooting guidance that can help you get support when you have issues with the Microsoft Dynamics 365 Payment Connector for Adyen.
+description: Provides a resolution to help you get support when you have issues with the Microsoft Dynamics 365 Payment Connector for Adyen.
-author: Reza-Assadi
+author: josaw1
 ms.author: josaw
-ms.topic: troubleshooting
+ms.reviewer: rassadi, brstor
-ms.date: 02/03/2023
+ms.date: 09/01/2023
 ---

-# Troubleshoot Dynamics 365 Payment Connector for Adyen issues
+# Troubleshoot issues with Dynamics 365 Payment Connector for Adyen

-This article provides troubleshooting guidance that can help you get support when you have issues with the Microsoft Dynamics 365 Payment Connector for Adyen.
+This article provides an email template that can help you get support when you have issues with the [Microsoft Dynamics 365 Payment Connector for Adyen](/dynamics365/commerce/dev-itpro/adyen-connector?tabs=10-0-30).

-## Description
+## Symptoms

-You have issues with the Dynamics 365 Payment Connector for Adyen in the following areas, and you require support from the Adyen team:
+You have issues with the Dynamics 365 Payment Connector for Adyen in the following areas, and you need support from the Adyen team:

 - Configuration of point of sale (POS), call center, or Dynamics 365 Commerce
 - The Adyen payment service provider (PSP) reference number (for example, if you have questions about refusals, including manual key entry \[MKE\] refusals)